citysecs/MAYhem/README.md

 Each track has their own subchannels on Discord for chatting and asking questions.
 Team MAYhem will pick the questions for the presenter to answer at the end of each presentation.

+## Saw some cool stickers made especially for the event.
+Where can I get one?

+Depending on which CitySec area you live in, you'll get one from your CitySec representative.
+The existing CitySecs are listed here [https://www.citysec.fi](https://www.citysec.fi)

 ## What time is it?

 It's almost MAYhem o'clock!
 5 more days to go!